MagneticFX4/Docker-Media-Stack/README.md

 	• NZBGet
 	• Tautulli
 	• TDARR
-	• Portainer (For container management)
+	• Portainer Business Edition (free up to 5 nodes) - Used for container management and using business edition for auto deployment from this repo.
 	• ouroboros (To keep all containers up to date)